 In May of 1927 the Community Players presented our first show, THE MOLLUSC.
 That’s more than two hundred and fifty opening nights.
 Many hundreds of individuals have spoken, sung and danced on our stage over the past eight decades.
 And thousands of people have sat in the seats and watched and laughed and wept and applauded.

 We’re not saying we’re perfect.
 We’re not even saying we’re the best.
-But we are saying, “We’re still here after 88 years!”
+But we are saying, “We’re still here after nearly a century!”
 And as long as you buy tickets and come to the Audi, the Community Players will do their best to entertain you.